Montgomery Clift

 Not available

-He was nominated for the Academy Award for Best Actor for his roles in movies:
+He was nominated for the Academy Awards for Best Actor for his roles in movies:

-From Here to Eternity (1953) romantic drama in role as First Sergeant Milton Warden
+From Here to Eternity (1953) - First Sergeant Milton Warden

-He was nominated for the Academy Award, a BAFTA Award and a Golden Globe Award for Best Supporting Actor for his role as Rudolph Peterson in courtroom drama film Judgment at Nuremberg (1961).
+He was nominated for the Academy Award for Best Supporting Actor, a BAFTA Award for Best Foreign Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture for his role as Rudolph Peterson in courtroom drama film Judgment at Nuremberg (1961).

-Indiscretion of an American Wife (1953) romantic drama with Jennifer Jones
+Indiscretion of an American Wife (1953) - Giovanni Doria

-Had a twin sister, Ethel and a brother, William Brooks Clift, Jr.
+Had twin sister, Ethel and older brother, William Brooks Clift, Jr.

 Had Dutch, English and Scottish ancestry.